How to Lose Weight During Menopause

 Diet changes that can help with this involve eating less of the things we refer to as comfort foods such as caffeinated drinks (soda, coffee, and tea), high fats and sugars.

-Once this is done we can focus more on things like fresh fruit and veggies, whole grains, fiber and lean meats like chicken and fish.
+Once this is done we can focus more on things like fresh fruit and veggies with fiber, and lean meats like chicken and fish.
 Remember that at times some of the simplest foods are also the tastiest.

-You can have plain yogurt with your favorite fresh fruit or granola stirred into it for example or lots of lovely fresh salads for lunch and dinner.
+You can have plain yogurt with your favorite fresh fruit stirred into it for example or lots of lovely fresh salads for lunch and dinner.